ThomasBourany/thomasbourany.github.io/_publications/2020-01-01-ReadingGroups.md

 title: "Beyond Macro Reading Group"
 collection: publication
 permalink: /publications/2020-01-01-ReadingGroups
-excerpt: 'We organize a reading in Macroeconomics with graduate students at UChicago, to explore recent literature in theoretical and applied works'
+excerpt: 'We organize a reading in Macroeconomics with graduate students at UChicago, to explore the recent literature in theoretical and applied macro, and other related fields'
-date: 2020-01-01
+date: 2020-01-20

 ---